Manager, Advanced Nursing Practice

 - Conducts audits and/or investigations on high-risk nursing care issues and/or evaluation of the nursing department effectiveness and compliance with standards, including legislative/regulatory requirements, divisional policies and procedures, and provides feedback and recommendations for corrective action and coaching for improvement.

 - Monitors critical incident reports, and provides direction and advice to homes on actions to minimize risks and to inform the Director, Resident Care & Services about high-risk situations in the Division.

 - Collaborates on resident safety and risk, infection prevention and control management issues and the development of improvement plans to address shortfalls.

-- Monitors, collates and evaluates home-level clinical performance data quarterly, including RAI data reports; identifies and evaluates trends, outcomes; analyzes variances and resource needs; collaborates with nursing leadership and/or inter-professional teams to develop and implement action plans for ongoing improvement.
+- Monitors, collates and evaluates home-level clinical performance data quarterly, including RAI data reports; identifies and evaluates trends, and outcomes; analyzes variances and resource needs; and collaborates with nursing leadership and/or inter-professional teams to develop and implement action plans for ongoing improvement.

 - Develops and facilitates implementation of divisional nursing clinical program education.

 - Oversees the modernization and transformation of health care records.